ComparativeSystemsBiologyGroup/SeqDex/README.md

 ## Output

 SeqDex will produce various files.
 Most of them are used to deconvolving sequences.
-Sequences of putative target endosymbiont are listed in fasta file ClusteringOutput/OutputClustering.fasta

-It contains only the sequences of the cluster that contains the 16S rRNA of interest.
+Sequences of putative target symbiont are listed in fasta file `ClusteringOutput/OutputClustering.fasta` It contains the sequences in fasta format of the cluster that contains the 16S rRNA of interest.